 How To Determine Where To Make Productivity Changes At Your Organization

 Many organizations are going through changes in how they structure their workforce.
-From talent acquisition to productivity, COVID-19 has made a resounding financial impact that is forcing organizations to adjust how they move forward with their people strategies.
+From talent acquisition to productivity, as remote and hybrid work cultures has made a resounding financial impact that is forcing organizations to adjust how they move forward with their people strategies.
 One areas where we see major changes is with productivity.
 Because many employees are now forced to work remotely, organizations have to make changes to the their workflows, processes and employee engagement strategies moving forward.

 Below we share how too determine where you can make productivity enhancements at your organization.